CodecoolGlobal/pb-music-library-pa-sample-Michal-Sob/README.md

 For your implementation operate only on _albums_data.txt_ Rest of .txt files are for testing purposes only - **DO NOT MODIFY THEM!**

-## General info about requirements

-Passing tests is something you need to get 10 points.
-However, if during manual testing we find errors not found by tests from _tests.py_, you will not get max points for requirements.

 ## Requirements

 1. Implement all functions from file_handling, music_reports and main_program modules